 Will I be able to play catch with my kids?

 Will I ever be healthy enough to work again?

 Is this pain going to last forever?

-At Pain Stop MD, we’re committed to giving you the best possible care regardless of the work-related injury you’ve sustained.
+At Pain Stop MD, our Dallas OWCP doctors are committed to giving you the best possible care regardless of the work-related injury you’ve sustained.
 From small sprains and strains to more serious issues that require long-term or surgical care, our clinic has the resources and experienced staff to get you back to good health.
 We deal with federal, state, and private employees, and are well-versed in the workers’ compensation process for all three.